-- 21 schools have received the state Five Star Award for exemplary community involvement programs.
+- 20 schools have received the state Five Star Award for exemplary community involvement programs.

 - All high schools organized around Small Learning Communities that help students connect to peer groups with similar interests and career aspirations.

 - Each middle school offers exploratory courses; students select a major area of interest in eighth grade to help them plan for high school and beyond.

-- Class Size Averages
+- o Class Size Averages

-- Grades PK-3 16.51
+- Grades PK-3 18

-- Grades 4 8 19.13
+- Grades 4 8 22

-- Grades 9 12 21.08
+- Grades 9 12 25

-Student Facts

-• The population of 42,013 students in the diagram below.
+- Student Facts - The population of 40,899 students in the diagram below.

-- Student body represents 150 different countries - o 35.1 % of students are eligible for free and reduced lunch. - Average reading scores for the district are 8 to 19 points higher than state averages in grades 3 through 10 - Proficiency rates in math are 5 to 10 percentage points higher than those for students statewide. - FCAT median percentile scores ranged from the 69th to the 84th percentile, 4 to 11 points higher than the states averages and 19 to 34 points above the national average. - Four Year Graduation Rate 86% - Drop Out Rate 2.1%
+- o Student body represents 148 different countries - o 48.4 % of students are eligible for free and reduced lunch. - Average reading scores for the district are 3 to 7 points higher than state averages in grades 3 through 10 - Proficiency rates in math are 5 to 14 percentage points higher than those for students statewide. - o Four Year Graduation Rate 85.4% - o Drop Out Rate 1.90%